Trauma Therapy in London

 Questions and Concerns About Trauma Work

-This is a very common fear.
-Please know that trauma therapy is not about "parent-bashing" or assigning blame.
-It is about acknowledging the impact of what happened, regardless of the intent behind it.
-Two things can be true at once: your family can love you and have done their best, AND their way of relating to you can have caused you deep, lasting harm.
+"I don't want to blame my family—they did their best."
+Therapy is not about "parent-bashing."
+It is about acknowledging the impact of what happened, regardless of intent.
+Two things can be true: your family can love you, AND their way of relating can have caused you lasting harm.
 We aren't looking for a "villain"; we are looking for the truth of your experience so you can stop carrying the weight of it.

-Many of my clients worry that if they stop over-functioning or start setting boundaries, their family system will collapse.
-This fear is actually a symptom of the trauma itself.
-In therapy, we work at a pace that feels safe for you.
+"What if everything falls apart if I stop being 'the strong one'?"
+Many worry that setting boundaries will cause the family system to collapse.
+This fear is a symptom of the trauma itself.
+In therapy, we work at a pace that feels safe.
 We don't "blow up" your life; we make incremental changes that allow you to step out of "survival mode" and into "choice mode."
-You will find that as you become steadier, the people around you eventually find their own balance, too.

-Relational trauma is often the trauma of absence—the absence of being seen, the absence of emotional safety, or the absence of consistent support.
-This "quiet" trauma is just as impactful on the nervous system as more overt events.
-If you are struggling with chronic anxiety, low self-esteem, or a feeling of being "lost" in your relationships, your experience is valid and "big enough" for support.
-You don't need a "catastrophe" to deserve a life that feels calm and clear.
+"Is my trauma 'bad enough' for therapy?
+Relational trauma is often the trauma of absence—the absence of being seen or the absence of emotional safety.
+This "quiet" trauma is just as impactful on the nervous system as major events.
+If you struggle with chronic anxiety or low self-esteem, your experience is valid and "big enough" for support.

 Begin Writing Your Next Chapter

-You’ve spent years caring for the emotions and expectations of your family—often at the expense of your own identity.
-You have been the pillar for everyone else, but now it might be time to turn some of that strength inward.
+You’ve spent years caring for the expectations of your family—often at the expense of your own identity.
+You have been the pillar for everyone else, but now it is time to turn some of that strength inward.
+Your history does not have to be your destiny.
+You can love your family deeply and still choose a different way of living for yourself.

 Take the First Step Toward a Calmer Version of You